wzyboy/ash2/README.md

 - Full-text search with optional basic auth;
 - Linkify mentions, hashtags, retweets, etc;
 - Restore sanity to t.co-wrapped links and non-links;
-- Hot-link images from Twitter, on-disk mirror, or S3 mirror;
+- Hotlink images from Twitter (`pbs.twimg.com` or a mirror URL of your choice) or filesystem directory;
-- Fetch Tweets from Twitter API if not found in the database.
+- Fetch Tweets from Twitter API if not found in the database (requires Twitter API key).

 ## Setup